cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to enter their payment information on the checkout page to submit the data about the payment and delivery informations.
+- Users should be able to enter their payment information on the checkout page to submit the payment and delivery information.

 Implementation:

-- On the left side in the checkout page, user can submit a form to provide the payment detail.
+- On the left side of the checkout page, users can submit a form to provide the payment detail.
-- If the form is valid, the payment information will send to stripe by webhook and the order record will store in database.
+- If the form is valid, the payment information will send to stripe by webhook, and the order record will store in the database.
-- If user is authorized, they will allow to press a checkbox to save their payment information to save their input to their profile.
+- If the user is authorized, they will allow press a checkbox to save their payment information to save their input to their profile.

 <br>